maxitech/MemoryGame/README.md

 ## :computer: Try it out!
   Explore the memory game and test your skills!
 Click [here](https://memoryproto.netlify.app/)

-## :bug: Issues and Troubleshooting

-### Web Manifest Integration

-I attempted to add a web manifest for customizing the app in the browser tab and adding an icon.
-However, I encountered difficulties and couldn't resolve the issue.
-If you have a solution or suggestions, feel free to contribute.

 Thank you for your understanding.

 ## :vertical_traffic_light: Running the Project